Black and White Drawings

-Black and white drawings are very attractive to a lot of people.
-This whole site is based on pencil drawings for that very reason - I am ultra passionate about them!
+Black and white drawings are very attractive to many people so this whole website is mainly based on pencil drawings for that very reason.
+As a matter of fact, I am ultra passionate about them!

 As a rule, there is no real point venturing onto other mediums until you know how to draw.

-Don't get me wrong, there are good artists who do watercolors or other mediums, and they will honestly admit they can't draw.
+Don't get me wrong, there are good artists who do watercolors or other mediums, and they will honestly admit they can't draw that well.

 Personally, I wouldn't like the feeling.
 Knowing the basics of drawing gives you a good footing into other areas of art.